RightToPrivacy/Gitea-Onion/README.md

     PROXY_URL:http://127.0.0.1:9150
     PROXY_HOSTS:**

-(the above for proxying webhook through Tor)
+(use above for proxying webhooks through Tor)

 Any issues, let me know.

 *** I am NOT affiliated with Gitea- this is just a sharing of script I wrote (assisted by Gitea/Tor documentations) to setup Gitea in a Tor Hidden Service setup ***

 Thanks to Gitea devs for wonderful git platform software.

-And big Thank You to Tor Project for their dedication to privacy to all.
+And big Thank You to Tor Project for their dedication to privacy/Human Rights to all.

 Important to give back to open software projects by sharing and contributing wherever we can.